 Participation on the course is by online application only at this link.

-PIPE MAKING & MAINTENANCE CLASS – including one-to-one advice and tuition in our dedicated uilleann pipe workshop with pipemaker Éamonn Curran.
+REED MAKING WORKSHOPS – Friday afternoon and Sunday morning, including one-to-one advice and tuition in our dedicated uilleann pipes workshop with pipemaker Éamonn Curran.